pf23/hsbc-hw/serving/API.md

 **HTTP Code**

-For simplicity (and it satisfied for now), services only return an HTTP Code from below 3 alternatives,
+For simplicity (and it satisfies for now), services only return an HTTP Code from below 3 alternatives,

 * 200: operation succeeded or other normal cases.
 * 400: invalid input or operation failed.